firefrei/docker-snapcast/README.md

 - Supervisord to manage and observe all processes in the container
 - A root-less container environment based on Alpine Linux

-Snapcast is loaded from the edge branch of Alpines APK repositories while `shairport-sync` and `librespot` are built manually with recommended options by Snapcast.
+Snapcast is loaded from the edge branch of Alpines APK repositories while `shairport-sync` and `librespot` (`dev` branch) are built manually with recommended options by Snapcast.

 Some services may require to bind privileged port numbers (<1024).
 Check [Network Tweaks](#network-tweaks) section below.